mihirkelkar/website/csvapithree.md

 	return
 }
 ```

 The function is very rudimentary in nature.
 At its core, the function retrieves the file from the request, then it writes the file to a folder on the web-server.
 Once, a copy of the file is written to the web-server it return a 200 status code.
-If there is an error along the way it should return a 500 and print an error message on the terminal.
+If there is an error along the way it should return a 500 and prints an error message on the terminal.
 In production ready systems, we would typically write the error to an errorLog.
 However, we can make those changes at the end of the application for now.

 The entire `cmd/web/main.go` file should look like
 ```